Component side, solder side

 Anyone who's soldered even (or especially!) for a short while will recall the sinking feeling of soldering a component on the wrong side of the board.
 It's usually not a disaster, but it is annoying to have to deal with the re-work when you're excited with getting on with building the thing to completion.

 For stylistic reasons, Boldport Club Project #1, the Pease, confusingly had the component symbols on the back of the board, while the components actually needed to be soldered from the top side.
 Even though pin-1 markings for the IC (the most crucial component in this context) were there to avoid the ambiguity, many — particularly experienced engineers who make assumptions based on prior experience — soldered the components on the wrong side.

 This is a design — not a user — issue that needs addressing.
 While there's only so far a designer can go in order to prevent users from making mistakes, helping them with effective but unobtrusive cues greatly helps attain a better overall experience.
 This is a primary goal in my work.

 I thought for a while how to elegantly convey the soldering 'polarity', as I did not want to do the obvious: explicitly writing 'solder side' and 'component side'.
 It's ugly, and takes away attention from other, more important, visual features on the board.

-I thought that a symbol could work well and here's what I came up with
+I thought that a symbol could work well and you can see the result here.

 and it is first used on the TAP board, an upcoming Boldport Club project.